Germandcont/Project_Airbnb_PricePrediction/README.md

 - 2 Predictive Model development (Using Random Forest Regressor)

-- 3 Creation of PowerBi interactive Panel
+- 3 Designed and built an interactive Power BI dashboard.

-- 4 Building a Streamlit application to showcase the results.
+- 4 Built a Streamlit application to showcase the results.

 ## Project Configuration